Moritz de Hadeln

-Life
+Life and career

-Born in 1940 in Exeter, England, de Hadeln's European family background provided him with a unique education in the Arts.
-His grandfather Detlev Freiherr von Hadeln was an art historian, his father Harry founded an art edition company in Florence (Italy) and his mother Alexandra Bălăceanu a Romanian immigrant was a painter and sculptor.
-Moritz de Hadeln after obtaining the French Certificate A level (Baccalauréat), started studying Physics and Chemistry in Paris.
+Born on 21 December 1940 in Exeter, Devon, England, de Hadeln's European family background provided him with a unique education in the Arts.
+His grandfather Detlev Freiherr von Hadeln was an art historian, his father Harry founded an art edition company in Florence (Italy) and his mother Alexandra Bălăceanu, a Romanian immigrant, was a painter and sculptor.
+After obtaining the French Certificate A level (Baccalauréat), de Hadeln started studying physics and chemistry in Paris.
 He soon joined the film research laboratory Avenue Hoch as an apprentice.
 After freelancing as a photographer for some years, de Hadeln was given the opportunity to direct his first documentary Le Pèlé in 1963.
 Followed several years of work with cinematographer Ernest Artaria in Zurich.
 In 1966, de Hadeln directed his second film Ombres et Mirages and during this same period, worked as a film editor in Zürich together with Yves Allégret and as assistant director at CCC Film Studios in Berlin.

-Moritz married Erika von dem Hagen in 1968.
+De Hadeln married Erika von dem Hagen in 1968.
 In 1969, Moritz de Hadeln and his wife founded the Nyon International Documentary Film Festival (today Visions du Réel film festival) in Switzerland, which he directed until 1979.
 He assisted Erika when she took over as head of the festival from 1981 to 1993.
 In those 25 years, they made Nyon a unique meeting place for documentary filmmaking while discovering many new talents.
 From 1972 to 1977, de Hadeln headed the Locarno International Film Festival, heralding a new era of international recognition for the event.
 He gave an original profile to the newly introduced outdoor screening on the Piazza Grande and introduced several sidebar events to broaden the festival's international impact.

 In 1979, de Hadeln was invited to head the Berlin International Film Festival.
 His aim was to establish the German event as one of the “best organized festivals in the world” by introducing among other as first festival in the world the use of computer technology for the data processing of the event.
 In the early 1980s, in spite of the ongoing Cold War situation in the divided city, he managed to bring East and West together at the festival.
 Together with Beki Probst, he founded the European Film Market.
 Tireless world traveller, de Hadeln was one of the first to discover the newly emerging Chinese cinema.
 As the Berlin Wall fell in 1989 and German unity was restored in 1990, de Hadeln was quick in seizing the opportunity to make the festival one of the most prestigious meeting places of the newly born German capital.
 After years of detailed planning, in 2000, he successfully managed to relocate the event in the newly rebuilt Potsdamer Platz, the historical heart of the town, while giving to the festival a new corporate identity.